THE THIRD SPHERE - a General Theory of Heterotopia in a Nutshell

 Even in our time, where the distinction between the holy-days and the ordinary days is becoming increasingly blurred, we still recognize the same contours.
 Or at least until recently.
 On Sunday mornings first in bath and to the high mass, then aperitif with the friends in the café, then a feast with the family and finally in the afternoon the men to football and the children to the fair, or all together to the park or to the museum.
 The heterotopia is the space of the cleansing, the feast, of the sacrifice and the ritual, of the gift, of the abundance and the wastefulness of the game, of representation and the imaginary.

-It is by giving the other a place that the heterotopia is socially (and therefore also politically) relevant.
+It is by giving the other, the otherness, alterity, a place that the heterotopia is socially (and therefore also politically) relevant.
 In short, religion, art, sports and games are all those 'social' activities that we undertake outside the economic and the political.
-According to Arendt, if work and labor are the characteristics of the private sphere of the economy and acting (action) is the nature of the public sphere of politics, one could say that the activity of the third sphere is the game.
-The heterotopia is the place of the game in the broad sense: everything that is not work and not action; that is not only free time, but also ritual behavior and study (a the term sholè indicates: school is essentially free time, time free of work and action).
+Work and labor are the characteristics of the private sphere of the economy and action is the nature of the public sphere of politics, according to Arendt.
+One could say that the activity of the third sphere (that Arendt overlooked) is play or ritual behaviour.
+The heterotopia is the place of play in the broad sense: everything that is not work and not action; that is not only free time, but also ritual behavior and study (a the term sholè indicates: school is essentially free time, time free of work and action).
 This heterotopian sphere, the secularized space of the 'holydays', which we now call the cultural sphere, is just as important as the economic or the political sphere, but in a different way: as other space, as space of otherness.

 In every society these spheres enter into a dialectic: heterotopia is a space of mediation between private and public, nature and culture, the realm of the living and the realm of the dead, between people and gods, between the rules of morality and the disturbances of desire.
 Let us take the tragedy as an example.
 The women are invisible in the Greek polis in public and certainly in the political space (of the agora), but on the scene of the theater they can be represented as strong figures: Antigone, Medea, Elektra.